- My Local

 - My Self

 Melanie Reimer serves in Whittier, California, a beautiful city just southeast of the bustling hub of Los Angeles.
-The area has a Quaker heritage, and is nestled among the trails and hills that lead into the Los Angeles basin.
-The area has a population of 85,000 with almost 70% of the cultural diversity being of Hispanic heritage and large number of residents being practicing Catholics.
+The area has a Quaker heritage and is nestled among the trails and hills that read into the Los Angeles basin.
+Filled with a small-town feel, Whittier’s Hispanic culture, and its high value of family and religious culture, resounds in the city’s culture and ethos.
+But often religion and church tradition miss the meaning of true relationship with Jesus—and that’s Melanie’s personal heartbeat for this city to experience.

 Melanie has served as InFaith field staff since 2012.